-Figure 9-1 1 The Delivery Test Screen rigure 3-1 ine Delivery resi Screen
+Figure 9-1 The Delivery Test Screen

 LISTSERV Maestro allows the user to use a previously entered group of test recipients, upload and download test recipient lists, or type in test recipient names and addresses.
 The test interface displays a table for entering test data.
 Each row represents a test recipient.
 The columns displayed depend on the columns defined in the recipient definition stage of the job.